What Is Ascites?

-Peritoneal effusion is a buildup of fluid in the peritoneal cavity of people with peritoneal mesothelioma.
-This abnormal excess of fluid is also called ascites.
-When fluid accumulates in this space in the abdomen, it can cause the belly to swell.
-Excess fluid is common in those with peritoneal mesothelioma and liver issues.
+Ascites is a buildup of fluid in your peritoneal cavity (space in your belly containing your digestive organs).
+When fluid accumulates in this space, it can cause your belly to swell.
+Ascites is common in people with peritoneal mesothelioma and liver issues.

-The peritoneum is a thin membrane that lines the inside of the abdominal cavity.
-Conditions like cirrhosis or cancer can cause fluid to cross the peritoneum.
-When this happens, the fluid then collects in the peritoneal cavity.
-While ascites isn’t linked to mesothelioma survival rates, a worsening of pleural effusion is a sign of cancer progression.
+The peritoneum is a thin membrane that lines the inside of your abdominal cavity.
+Conditions such as cirrhosis or cancers, like peritoneal mesothelioma, can cause fluid to cross the peritoneum.
+When this happens, the fluid then collects in your peritoneal cavity, and you can notice swelling and other symptoms.

-Protein levels can also help classify ascites.
+Protein levels in your abdominal fluid are measured and used to help classify ascites or peritoneal effusions.
 An exudate is peritoneal fluid with a high protein level.
 A transudate is peritoneal fluid with a low protein level.
-This can help doctors find the cause of peritoneal effusion.
+This can help doctors find the cause of your peritoneal effusion.
 Cirrhosis, or liver disease, usually causes low protein levels.
 Cancer and infections usually cause high levels.

 What Causes Peritoneal Effusions?

 Cirrhosis, or scarring of the liver, is the most common cause of ascites.
-Cirrhosis can cause high blood pressure in the liver’s veins.
-This can force fluid into the abdominal cavity.
+Cirrhosis can cause high pressure in your liver’s veins.
+This can force fluid into your abdominal cavity.

 Cancer, such as peritoneal mesothelioma, is the second most common cause of peritoneal effusions.
-Cancer cells can irritate the peritoneum.
+Cancer cells can irritate your abdominal lining.
 This can cause excess fluid to build up.
-Peritoneal mesothelioma tumors, for example, can cause the membrane to leak fluid.
-When any type of mesothelioma spreads, it can cause peritoneal effusions.
-Tumor spread, or metastases, to the lymph nodes can block the normal flow of lymph fluid.
+Peritoneal mesothelioma tumors, for example, can also cause the membrane to leak fluid.
+As the mesothelioma spreads, covering more of the peritoneal surface, ascites often worsens.

 Causes of Peritoneal Effusions and Percentage of Cases